xorandd/ZeroScan/README.md

 To uninstall run `dpkg -r zeroscan`

 ## 📝 Notes
-- This port scanner is single threaded
 - Scans only TCP ports, no UDP
 - Made specifically for linux (POSIX API)
-- Good enough for basic scanning, for more larger scans threaded or asynchronous features would be better
+- Good enough for basic scanning, for more larger scans asynchronous feature would be better